Informatica-EIC/REST-API-Samples/java/ModelLinker.md

 if you do not want to compile/run from source - an executable version of this utility is available for download.

-- from linux:  `wget -O  wget -O catalog_utils.zip https://d398h.app.goo.gl/edcUtils`
+- from linux:  `wget -O catalog_utils.zip https://d398h.app.goo.gl/edcUtils`
 - or download directly from <https://d398h.app.goo.gl/edcUtils>
   - unzip catalog_utils.zip
   - chmod +x *.sh